-- BLOCKS LINE OF SIGHT: Line of Sight may not be traced through this Terrain piece by units not inside this Terrain piece. - COVER: When checking Line of Sight for Ranged Attacks, if any line can be drawn through this Terrain piece to the defender, they gain +1 to Defense Save rolls.
-Attackers ignore the Cover keyword of Terrain pieces they are within 1" of. - DANGEROUS: Units crossing, or ending a move on, this Terrain piece suffer D3+1 Wounds. - DESTRUCTIBLE: This Terrain piece is removed from play if a unit crosses, or ends a move on top of, this Terrain piece. - ELEVATED: Units on this Terrain piece may ignore intervening units and Terrain when making Ranged Attacks. - FORTIFIED: Units gain +1 to Defense Save rolls vs. Melee Attacks if the attacker crossed this Terrain piece while performing a Charge. - HINDERING: Units must roll 2 dice when Charging through this Terrain and select the lowest result.
-When Charging, units suffer a Disorderly Charge on a roll of 1 or 2 if they cross this Terrain piece. - HORRIFIC: While within Short Range of this Terrain piece, units suffer -1 to Morale Test rolls. - IMPASSABLE: Units may not move into or through this Terrain piece. - INSPIRING: While within Short Range of this Terrain piece, units gain +1 to Morale Test rolls. - ROUGH: Units moving into, out of, or through this Terrain piece subtract 1" from the total distance they would normally move.
+- BLOCKS LINE OF SIGHT: Line of Sight may not be traced through this Terrain piece by units not inside this Terrain piece. - COVER: When tracing LoS for Ranged Attacks, if the majority of the defender's tray is concealed by this Terrain piece, the attacker suffers -1 To Hit with their Ranged Attack. - DANGEROUS: Units perforning Actions while within this Terrain piece, or units that cross it while moving, suffer D3+1 Wounds after completing that Action/Move. - DESTRUCTIBLE: While within 1" of this Terrain piece, units may make a Melee Attack action targeting it to automatically remove it from play. - ELEVATED: Units on this Terrain piece may ignore intervening units and Terrain when making Ranged Attacks. - FORTIFIED: Units that move through or end on this Terrain piece while Charging lose their Charge Bonus, and the defender gains +1 to their Defense Save Rolls vs. this attack. - HINDERING: Units must roll 2 dice when Charging into, out of, or through this Terrain and select the lowest result.
+When Charging, units suffer a Disorderly Charge on a roll of 1 or 2 if they cross this Terrain piece. - HORRIFIC: While within Short Range of this Terrain piece, units suffer -1 to Morale Test rolls (Reminder: Effects with the same name are not cumulative). - IMPASSABLE: Units may pivot over, but otherwise never move into, through, or end overlapping, this Terrain piece. - INSPIRING: While within Short Range of this Terrain piece, units gain +1 to Morale Test rolls (Reminder: Effects with the same name are not cumulative). - ROUGH: Units moving into, out of, or through this Terrain piece subtract 1" from the total distance they would move.